The VW Doctor Is In

-This long tenure nearly came to an end in recent days when wildfires spread south from the village of Glen Ellen and came without a few miles of the garage, and Gary’s house.
-As of this writing, both remain un-charred.
-Tucked in just behind a general repair station, Freeman runs what he calls a “buy, fix and sell” shop.
+This long tenure nearly came to an end in 2017, when the Tubbs Fire spread south from Glen Ellen and came within a few miles of the garage—and Gary’s house.
+Fortunately, both remain uncharred.
+Tucked in just behind a general repair station, Freeman runs what he calls a “buy, fix, and sell” shop.
 Though dollar amounts on a given transaction may be small, the profit margin is good.
-He mentions buying a badly neglected Karmann-Ghia for $100, getting it running, and selling it for $600 or so.
-There are ten sleek little Ghias in the area, he says, that are brought to him for occasional TLC.
-The Karmann-Ghia was a car I didn’t much like when it was introduced in the U.S., in 1959—it seemed to lack personality, and looked like a poor man’s Porsche.
-But in the years since, the car’s stripped down Italian styling has looked better and better to me, and a couple in Freeman’s shop, with Necco Wafer color schemes, have been very tempting.
+He mentions buying a badly neglected Karmann Ghia for $100, getting it running, and selling it for $600 or so.
+There are 10 sleek little Ghias in the area, he says, that are brought to him for occasional TLC.
+The Karmann Ghia was a car I didn’t much like when it was introduced in the U.S. in 1959—it seemed to lack personality, and looked like a poor man’s Porsche.
+But in the years since, the car’s stripped-down Italian styling has looked better and better to me, and a couple in Freeman’s shop, with Necco Wafer color schemes, have been very tempting.

 At any given time, Freeman owns about half of the dozen or so cars in his lot.
 When I asked him what he drives, a nearby mechanic piped up: “The one with the most gas in the tank.”
 Though he contracts out the body and paint work, Freeman can make the most decrepit machine into what he calls a “daily driver.”
 Fully renovated, an old Beetle can sell for at least $15,000.